-- 14.1 If the Property was constructed or converted within 10 years prior to the Date of Entry, there shall be delivered at settlement either:- - 14.1.1 appropriate NHBC documentation or such equivalent new home warranty documentation as provided by any alternative warranty provider as approved by and acceptable to the Purchaser's Lenders, in which event, the Seller warrants that no claims have been made or reported or are pending under the relevant warranty scheme; or - 14.1.2 a Professional Consultant's Certificate with other necessary information all in compliance with the current edition of the UK Finance Mortgage Handbook (Scotland).
+- 14.1 If the Property was constructed or converted within 10 years prior to the Date of Entry, there will be delivered at settlement either:- - 14.1.1 appropriate NHBC documentation or such equivalent new home warranty documentation as provided by any alternative warranty provider as approved by and acceptable to the Purchaser's Lenders, or - 14.1.2 a Professional Consultant's Certificate with other necessary information all in compliance with the current edition of the UK Finance Mortgage Handbook (Scotland). - 14.2 The Seller warrants that no claims have been made, reported, or are pending under any new home warranty scheme.